NX-OS Smart Licensing Using Policy on Nexus Switches

 License duration is the duration or term for which a purchased license is valid.
 A license enforcement type is either Enforced or Unenforced and is valid for these two durations:

-Perpetual: A perpetual license enables you to make a one-time purchase of a license that does not expire.
+- Perpetual: A perpetual license enables you to make a one-time purchase of a license that does not expire.

-Subscription: A subscription-based license enables you to purchase a license for a specific period of time based on your requirement.
+- Subscription: A subscription-based license enables you to purchase a license for a specific period of time based on your requirement.

-Product Instance or Switch
+Product Instance or switch

-A Product Instance (PI), for example, a switch, is a single instance of a Cisco product, which is identified by a Unique Device Identifier (UDI).
+A Product Instance (PI), for example, a switch, is a single instance of a product, which is identified by a Unique Device Identifier (UDI).

 A PI records and reports license usage (Resource Utilization Measurement reports) and provides alerts and system messages about issues such as overdue reports and communication failures.
 Resource Utilization Measurement (RUM) reports and usage data are securely stored in the product instance.

 Throughout this document, the term product instance refers to all supported physical and virtual product instances, unless noted otherwise.
-For information about the product instances that are within the scope of this document, see Supported Products.
+For information about the product instances that are within the scope of this document, see Supported Products .

 CSSM

-Cisco Smart Software Manager (CSSM) is a portal that enables you to manage all your Cisco software licenses from a centralized location.
+Cisco Smart Software Manager (CSSM) is a portal that enables you to manage all your software licenses from a centralized location.
 CSSM helps you manage current requirements and review usage trends to plan for future license requirements.

 You can access the CSSM Web UI at https://software.cisco.com/software/smart-licensing/alerts.
 Navigate to Manage licenses link.
 See the Supported Topologies section to know about the different ways in which you can connect to CSSM.

-In CSSM you can perform the following:
+In CSSM you can perform these tasks:

-Create, manage, or view virtual accounts.
+- Create, manage, or view virtual accounts

-Create and manage Product Instance Registration Tokens.
+- Create and manage Product Instance Registration Tokens

-Transfer licenses between virtual accounts or view licenses
+- Transfer licenses between virtual accounts or view licenses

-Transfer, remove, or view Product Instance.
+- Transfer, remove, or view Product Instance

-Run reports against your virtual accounts.
+- Run reports against your virtual accounts

-Modify your email notification settings.
+- Modify your email notification settings

-View overall account information
+- View overall account information

 CSLU